-On either the last day of 2007 or the first day of 2008, many of us created lists of resolutions for the new year.
+On either the last day of the old year or the first day of the new year, many of us created lists of resolutions.
 If you’re like me, getting organized appeared in some fashion on this list.
-My specific resolution was to get my laundry mess under control.
+For example my specific resolution back in 2008 was to get my laundry mess under control.

 Generating the resolution and committing it to paper or a hard drive is a terrific way to start the process.
 Unfortunately, though, the resolution won’t become a reality unless more work is done.
 (Wouldn’t it be great if just writing it down was really all it took?!)